xxyyluo/WD/data/README.md

 # A new index integrating welfare diversity reveals unbalanced structure of welfare in China
-Xi Ji*, Xianling Long*, Guowei Wu, Pinyi Su, Xuanyuan Luo, and Robert Costanza*
+*Xi Ji, Xianling Long, Guowei Wu, Pinyi Su, Xuanyuan Luo, and Robert Costanza*

 Data for the manuscript "A new index integrating welfare diversity reveals unbalanced structure of welfare in China".